Raismaav/aws-experiments/README.md

 - The app automatically handles region-specific URLs
 - For non-standard regions (like `mx-central-1`), URLs include region
 - For standard regions (like `us-east-1`), URLs are simplified

+#### 4. File Mapping Issues
+- Check that `file_mapping.json` exists and is writable
+- Verify S3 permissions for all folder types (uploads/, raw/, processed/, thumbnails/)
+- Ensure the bucket policy includes all necessary folder paths
+- Check logs for mapping creation errors

 ### Debug Mode